Tesla, My Two Cents

 As I wrote a few weeks ago, TSLA displays a characteristic common to many stocks: the tendency of its implied volatility to increase as prices decrease.
 Tesla's near-term action displays this clearly:

 This has implications if you think Tesla is due for a recovery rally, since implied volatility will decrease along with option valuations.
 Strategies that are volatility neutral or take advantage of short volatility are available, but the results are sometimes unintuitive or even counterintuitive (welcome to options trading!).
 Simulating positions and strategies at various prices, volatility levels, and times to expiration will reveal what you should know before executing a strategy.
 We'll review some of the possible Tesla strategies next blog.
+For now, you can always use our options profit calculator to test them out.

 Hydrogen Hype, 2023 Version